-At a minimum, UROP requires the following training and research compliance requirements to all UROP Project/Presentation funding recipients to ensure research/creative work is conducted responsibly:
+At a minimum, UROP requires the following training and research compliance requirements for all UROP ERC/Project/Presentation funding recipients to ensure research/creative work is conducted responsibly, ethically, and safely:

-- Responsible Conduct of Research (REQUIRED of all recipients): Complete at least one of the following Responsible Conduct of Research (RCR) online training modules that is most applicable to the proposed project/presentation:
+- Responsible Conduct of Research (REQUIRED of all recipients): Complete at least one of the following Responsible Conduct of Research (RCR) online training modules that is most applicable to the proposed ERC activities/project/presentation:

 - Biomedical and Biological

 - Safety (REQUIRED of all recipients): Complete at least one of the following safety checklists/plans most applicable to the proposed ERC activities/project/presentation: